DOCK-PI3/ESTACION-PRO/USERGUIDE-DEV.md

 **Running xenia on Linux**

-Although xenia is officially only available for the Windows operating system it's still possible to run it on Linux.
-To accomplish this you need to run it via the Wine (or Proton) translation layer.
+There's a native Linux build of xenia that can be used, or you can use the Windows release of this emulator.
+To use the latter you need to run it via the Wine (or Proton) translation layer.

 How to setup Wine is covered in the [Running Windows emulators on Linux using Wine or Proton](USERGUIDE-DEV.md#running-windows-emulators-on-linux-using-wine-or-proton) section.